bardon-scouts/bardon-scouts-website/src/pages/index.md

   description: >
     Scouting is fun!
 Make new friends, try new things and take part in once-in-a-lifetime opportunities.
-description: Bardon Scouts is meets at 11 Bee St, Bardon.
+description: Bardon Scouts meets at 11 Bee St, Bardon.
 intro:
   blurbs:
     - image: /img/torch.jpg